Kitchen and Other Stories

 • 1 tablespoon Plant-based Milk

-• 320 gms Pre-rolled shortcrust pastry 1 sheet
+• 320 g Pre-rolled shortcrust pastry 1 sheet

 Instructions

 • Peel and cut the potatoes in half, and then quarters.
-Transfer to a pot with water and boil till cooked.
+Transfer the peeled potatoes to a pot with water and a little salt and boil until cooked.

 • Defrost the peas.

-• Meanwhile, finely chop the ginger, chillies and coriander (both leaves and stems)
+• Finely chop the ginger, chillies and coriander.

-• Once the potatoes have cooked, drain the water and mash.
+• Once the potatoes are cooked, drain the water and mash.

 • Heat oil in a pan over medium heat and add the cumin seeds and asafoetida.
 Allow them to bloom (cook in the oil) for 30 seconds.